Do you hear that?

 “And every day the world will drag you by the hand, yelling, ‘This is important!
 And this is important!
 And this is important!
 You need to worry about this!
 And this!
 And this!’
 And each day, it’s up to you to yank your hand back, put it on your heart and say, ‘No, THIS is what’s important!’” – Iain Thomas

-How does a woman with your responsibilities, obligations and duties to others learn to listen to her life?
+How does a woman with responsibilities, obligations, and duties to others learn to listen to her life?

 First, you must become conscious of your choices and actions, rather than simply going through the motions day after day.